-The Mettoy name was registered in 1932, and the company commenced making traditional Nuremburg-style tinplate lithographed toys (with or without clockwork motors) in 1934, at a site in Northampton owned by Bassett-Lowke’s Winteringham Ltd..
-They moved to a larger workspace in 1937, but stayed in Northampton.
+The Mettoy name was registered in 1932, and the company commenced making traditional Nuremburg-style tinplate lithographed toys (with or without clockwork motors) in 1934, at a site in Northampton owned by Bassett-Lowke’s Winteringham Ltd. Wenman Joseph Bassett-Lowke had extensive contacts in Germany, and may well have helped the pair get set up.
+They moved to a larger workspace in 1937, but initially stayed in Northampton.

 As with most toy manufacturers, production switched to war work during World War Two, and Mettoy Company PLC’s wartime production focused on pressed steel products such as canisters and ammunition boxes, which forced the company to look at new processes and techniques, and move beyond their original "comfort zone" of Nuremberg-style lithoed tinplate.

-Towards the end of the War, Mettoy started building a major new factory in Fforestfach, Swansea, Wales, with work starting in 1948, and the factory being opened in 1949 by George VI.
-The Welsh connection influenced at least two subsequent Mettoy brandnames, Corgi Toys dieast toy cars and Dragon computers.
+Towards the end of the War, Mettoy started planning a major new factory in Fforestfach, Swansea, Wales, with work starting in 1948, and the factory being opened in 1949 by George VI.
+The Welsh connection influenced at least two subsequent Mettoy brandnames, Corgi Toys diecast toy cars and Dragon computers.

 1939 catalogue review: